Richard J. Bolte, Sr. School of Business

 Campus Lecture Series

 The campus lecture series engage questions linking economics and the human condition.
 To demonstrate how such themes apply to and transcend typical political ideologies, we are offering lectures on both ends of the ideological spectrum.
-The fall lecture explored how assumptions about the human condition shaped Marx’s ideas behind communism.
-The spring lecture considers how such questions play into libertarian thought.
+The series may also occasionally sponsor other events which touch upon the Center’s mission, including the role of civil society, the broad theme of human free rational action, and events which foster this reflection in other disciplines and the core.

 Marxism as Anti – A Christmas Carol